 About half of all people who suffer sudden hearing loss find that some or all of their hearing comes back spontaneously, usually within one to two weeks.1

-If your hearing fails to return, you should get your hearing tested by a hearing health professional who can diagnose and recommend the best treatment for you.
+If your hearing fails to return, you should ask your doctor to refer you to a hearing health professional who can discuss all types of hearing solutions, including hearing implants.
+They can diagnose and recommend the best treatment for you.

 Find a hearing implant specialist near you

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.

 *1 Views expressed are those of the individual.
 Consult your health professional to determine if you are a candidate for Cochlear technology.